ngwalemm-bit/Logistics-delay_analysis/README.md

 •	Consider reallocating shipment volumes towards more efficient carriers to improve delivery performance.
 •	Improve documentation and customs processes
 •	Monitor high-risk routes like Netherlands & USA

+## Dashboard Status
+A Power BI dashboard will be added in the next phase of this project to visualize key findings across transport modes, carriers, routes, delay reasons, and product categories.
+The current project focuses on exploratory analysis and SQL-based insights.

 ## Conclusion
 This analysis highlights key inefficiencies in logistics operations and provides a data-driven foundation for improving delivery performance.
 Ultimately, this project demonstrates how data analysis can be used to uncover operational inefficiencies and support data-driven decision-making in supply chain management.